lokesh1jha/tayaima/DOCKER.md

 ## 🎉 You're Ready!

-Your Kirana Store is now running with Docker!
+Your TaYaima store is now running with Docker!
 The database is containerized and ready for development.